-Vásquez de la Horra was awarded the prestigious Guerlain Prize in 2009.
-Her work is part of various public and private collections such as: Centre Pompidou, Paris; Pinakothek der Moderne, München; Museum Kunst Palast, Düsseldorf, among others.
+Vásquez de la Horra was awarded the prestigious Guerlain Prize in 2009 and in 2021 received the Hans Theo Ritcher Prize.
+Her work is part of various public and private collections such as: Centre Pompidou, Paris; Pinakothek der Moderne, München; Museum Kunst Palast, Düsseldorf; Museum of Art, Philadelphia; among others.

 The Artist has been invited to the 59th International Art Exhibition of la Biennale di Venezia 2022 “The Milk of Dreams” curated by Cecilia Alemani.

 During Frieze 2022, the artwork ‘’Despierta Te Espero’’ realised by the artist has been acquired by the Frieze Tate Fund, supported by Endeavor and is now part of the Tate collection